Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

 <a name="media_render"></a>
 ## Render audio/video data

-You can decide how to handle audio/video streaming data received from a remote peer by using functions provided in this API set.
-You can also render sending audio/video data on the local target device.
+You can decide how to handle audio/video streaming data received from a remote peer by using the functions provided in this API set.
+You can also render the sending audio/video data on the local target device.

-1. To get notified of creation of an audio or video track from a remote peer, use `TrackAdded` event:
+1. To be notified of the creation of an audio or video track from a remote peer, use the `TrackAdded` event:

     ```csharp
     webRtc.TrackAdded += (s, e) =>